SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/admin-tutorial.md

 ---

 The majority of this guide is dedicated to walking users and developers through the basics of using SeqWare.
 We assume that people are most interested in the Pipeline sub-project and focus most of our time on that.
-The examples below will all be based on a local VM but the environment on our cloud instance is almost identical, so most of the examples below
+The examples below will all be based on a local VM but the environment on our cloud instance is almost identical.

 ## By the End of These Tutorials